ALANGUAGE/pla/README.md

 ####Later
 I used no version control system and printed out the code.
 So I wrote the code very dense.
 With the code folding features of the editors there is no need any more.
-Beautifying the code is necessary.
+Beautifying the code is recommended.

 ####History
 I (Helmut Guenther) started the project in MS-DOS times to learn how a compiler works.